juristr/juristr.github.com/content/blog/using-the-nx-dependency-graph-in-custom-scripts.md

 ## Access the project-graph from code

-Nx comes with a set of built-in automations.
+Nx comes with a set of built-in automation.
 But after all, each workspace is unique and you should customize it to your needs.
-For those custom automation scripts it might be helpful to be able to leverage the dependency graph as well.
+For those custom automation scripts, it might be helpful to be able to leverage the dependency graph as well.
 There are several ways this can be done.

 ### Approach 1: From TypeScript